wjmcclure/linux-settings/README.md

 These files do not all belong in the same place.
 Google around!

-Also included is the large preamble I use for pretty much all my LaTeX files.b
+Also included is the large preamble I use for pretty much all my LaTeX files.